People tend to buy authentic gold jewelry while traveling to Saudi Arabia, whether for business or as pilgrims.

 Recommended: Top Ten Best Face Serums In The World

-However, performing the skin test with a liquid foundation on that contact area gives the opposite results.
-When real gold is in touch with makeup, it results in skin turning black.
+However, the skin test with a liquid foundation on that contact area gives the opposite results.
+When real gold is in touch with makeup, skin turns black.

 Therefore, using a liquid foundation can also help check if you have pure gold.